 In addition to side effects caused by the product candidate, the administration process or related procedures also can cause adverse side effects.
 Each of our lead product candidates are expected to be administered by intrathecal injection.
 While this method of administration has been available for decades, its use for therapies is relatively new, no gene therapy is currently approved for intrathecal administration, and it may be perceived as having greater risk than more common methods of administration, such as intravenous injection.
 If any such adverse events occur, our clinical trials could be suspended or terminated.
 If we cannot demonstrate that any adverse events were not caused by the drug or administration process or related procedures, the FDA, EMA or foreign regulatory authorities could order us to cease further development of, or deny approval of, our product candidates for any or all targeted indications.
 Even if we are able to demonstrate that all future serious adverse events are not product-related, such occurrences could affect patient recruitment or the ability of enrolled patients to complete the trial.
-Moreover, if we elect, or are required, to not initiate, delay, suspend or terminate any future clinical trial of any of our product candidates may be delayed or eliminated.
-Any of these occurrences may harm our ability to generate product candidates, and may harm our business, financial condition and prospects significantly.
+Moreover, if we elect, or are required, to not initiate, delay, suspend or terminate any future clinical trial of any of our product candidates, the commercial prospects of such product candidates may be harmed and our ability to generate product revenues from any of these product candidates may be delayed or eliminated.
+Any of these occurrences may harm our ability to develop other product candidates, and may harm our business, financial condition and prospects significantly.